-How Wavve, a high-volume SaaS company in the podcasting space, cut churn with better onboarding features and reporting.
+How Wavve, a high-volume SaaS company in the podcasting space, cut churn with better cancellation flows.

 As the podcasting industry exploded in 2017, Wavve found itself an early incumbent in the space.
 Countless podcasters were suddenly looking for ways to market their shows.